`This

 less

-sodium plain normal frozen fish is fairly common but these products rate a mention
+sodium plain frozen fish is fairly common and for that reason it is not

 as they are in bags ready to microwave and they are buried among piles